 Lalande had predicted no such thing, and despite it being blatantly untrue, rumors swiftly became unmanageable with people reporting it as “definite news.”
-Further, Parisians assigned a date for the cataclysmic event as 20 May 1773.
-Hoping to put a stop to the false rumors, Lalande published an advertisement in the Gazette de France that appeared on 7 May 1773.
-It read:
+Further Parisians assigned a date for the cataclysmic event.
+Thus, the comet scare of 20 May 1773 was born.

 “[Barely had] M. Lalande … time to read his memoir upon comets which may approach the earth and cause changes in their motions; but he would observe that it is impossible to assign the epochs of such events.
 The next comet whose return is expected is the one which should return in eighteen years; but it is not one of those which can hurt the earth.”

 François-Marie Arouet, known by his nom de plume Voltaire, reported he also received many letters from concerned Parisians believing the comet was poised to destroy Paris.
-Voltaire wrote a letter dated 17 May 1773 and noted in it that “Parisians will not desert their city on the 20th of May; they will make songs, and play the comet and the end of the world on the stage of the Opera House.”
+He wrote a letter dated 17 May 1773 and noted in it that “Parisians will not desert their city on the 20th of May; they will make songs, and play the comet and the end of the world on the stage of the Opera House.”
 Unfortunately for Voltaire, some Parisians did desert Paris and fled to nearby countries hoping to find safety and comfort there.

-“[A comet would appear in April “if it had one tail, an earthquake would be the instrument of its destruction; if it had two, there would be a fire-rain; but if twenty parts of the inhabitants of that city changed their way of living, God would forgive the rest, and keep it safe for thirty years more.”
+“[A comet would appear in April] if it had one tail, an earthquake would be the instrument of its destruction; if it had two, there would be a fire-rain; but if twenty parts of the inhabitants of that city changed their way of living, God would forgive the rest, and keep it safe for thirty years more.”

 Unfortunately, Parisians did not learn their lesson.
-A similar scare occurred in 1832 when it was announced that the comet of 1826 (a periodic comet named Biela’s Comet) would return in 1832.
+A similar comet scare occurred in 1832 when it was announced that the comet of 1826 (a periodic comet named Biela’s Comet) would return in 1832.
 At the time, a report claimed the comet would nearly intersect with earth.
 Apparently, no one paid attention to the word nearly, and rumors flew that the comet was going to collide with earth.
-Authorities worried the same panic that gripped Paris in 1773 would occur if the Academy of Sciences did not immediately “apply a prompt remedy.”
+Authorities worried the same panic that gripped Paris in 1773 would occur if the Academy of Sciences did not immediately apply a “prompt remedy.”

 “[It was to] proceed a little within [the earth’s] … orbit, and … that on the 29th October 1832, a portion of the earth’s orbit might be included within the nebulosity of the comet; but that the earth would not arrive at the same point of its orbit till the morning of the 30th of November, or more than month afterwards; and consequently … the earth would be more than twenty million … French leagues (or fifty million … British miles) distant from the comet.”
 Thus, a second panic was averted.”

-- -, in Bath Chronicle and Weekly Gazette, 08 July 1773
+- -, in Bath Chronicle and Weekly Gazette, 08 July 1773, p.
+5.

-- “Paris, May 20,” in The Maryland Gazette, 19 August 1773
+- “Paris, May 20,” in The Maryland Gazette, 19 August 1773, p.
+1.

-- The Eclectic Magazine of Foreign Literature, Science, and Art, Vol. 98, 1882
+- The Eclectic Magazine of Foreign Literature, Science, and Art, p.
+839.